 Ramsay Brown LLP was formed by Laurence Slavin together with Katie Collin and Anil Sookharry in partnership.
-With the entire tax department of the former Ramsay Brown and Partners, they continue the name with an enhanced range of services and an experienced and highly qualified team of professionals with a breadth of knowledge including their Practice Director Tracey Jenkins, a former managing partner in a large GP partnership.
+With the entire tax department of the former Ramsay Brown and Partners, they continue the name with an enhanced range of services and an experienced and highly qualified team of professionals with a breadth of knowledge.

 What would Mr. Harold Stephenson Ramsay Brown, or Mr. Stanley Slavin make of the current Ramsay Brown firm?
 Of course, it is impossible to say, but Laurence, of course, knowing his father as he did, is confident that his father, Mr. Stanley Slavin and most probably Mr. Ramsay Brown would be proud to see their former practice’s name thriving and developing.